Pathophysiology

 Pre-exam

-For students who do not meet the minimum total but meet the remaining exam criteria.
+For students who do not meet the minimum total points but meet the remaining exam criteria.
 The pre-exam consists of 10 topics with open-ended questions requiring written (short) answers.
 60% of questions must be answered satisfactorily.
 There are no retakes, and failure means repeating the entire pathophysiology course.Criteria for admission to the Final Exam:

 Student must not have any unexcused absences.